Duke-NUS-HPC/docs/ssh-with-keypairs.md

 If you have different command shells on the local desktop (e.g. `mobaxterm` and e.g. the terminal window in `Rstudio`), they will probably have different locations for their respective `.ssh\` folders.
-If so, you need make sure the priviate keys and `config` files are the same in the different `.ssh\` folder.
+If so, you need make sure the private keys and `config` files are the same in the different `.ssh\` folder.